Overview

 Dr. Frye of St. Andrews opened a quarry on L’Etang Island (now known as Frye Island) and erected a kiln in L’Etang Harbour.
 At this time, there were various quarries opened along the coastal region.
 Historically, a portion of Frye Island, overlooking Bliss Harbour, was used as a homestead.
 Remains from this homestead include the house foundation, a wood-burning furnace, farm equipment, bricks, wooden steps, pieces of roofing, and two wells/springs presumably used to supply the house and farm with water.
 There is also a gravestone from 1852.
 Archaeological Services New Brunswick has identified and investigated five sites of interest on the main island.

-The Frye Island Nature Preserve was donated to the Nature Trust by the Connors Brothers Clover Leaf Seafood Company, a fish packaging and harvesting company, owners of the remainder of the island.
+The Frye Island Nature Preserve was donated to the Nature Trust by the Connors Bros.
+Clover Leaf Seafood Company, a fish packaging and harvesting company, owners of the remainder of the island.
 Aquaculture is a major activity in the region.
 Several boats and other marine infrastructure are currently stored between the west side of the island and the mainland.
 Although privately owned, the island has been traditionally used by individuals for fishing, hunting, commercial wood harvesting, and recreation.

 Ecology